Arabica Coffee

 The Team

-Afroma House Coffee is driven by a passionate team committed to delivering high-quality Ugandan coffee while making a social impact.
-With expertise spanning business, finance, quality control, and supply chain management, our team ensures excellence at every stage—from sourcing to roasting.
-United by a shared vision, we work to empower small-scale farmers and support Congolese refugee single mothers in Uganda.
+Our passionate team delivers high-quality Ugandan coffee with purpose.
+With expertise in business, finance, quality control, and supply chain, we ensure excellence from farm to roast.
+United by a shared vision, we empower small-scale farmers and support Congolese refugee mothers in Uganda.

 about-afroma-11